 "The camera is my weapon.
 I'm not looking for prizes for the best movie and I'm willing to compromise on the quality of the editing" he said.

 In 2013, Shlomi published his book "The Campaign for the Liberation of Cannabis", which was in effect a kind of indictment against the then director-general of the Ministry of Health, Prof. Roni Gamzu.

 In 2017, the documentary "Green Leaf" (directed by Morris Candiotti) was broadcasted on television in Israel.
 The movie gave its viewers a glimpse to Sendak's – "The Prophet of Israeli Medical Cannabis"- 20 years activity of promoting medical cannabis in Israel.

 Academic Courses and Lectures

 In 2017, Sendak – together with Dr. Michael Dor of the Israeli Medical Cannabis Unit – initiated the first entrepreneurship course for Cannabis at the Hadassah Academic College, Jerusalem.

-In the same year, Sendak, in cooperation with the "Kana" association, initiated the first official course in Israel on how to grow cannabis.
+In the same year, Sendak, in cooperation with the "Kana" association, initiated the first course in Israel on how to grow cannabis.

 Shlomi is invited to lecture for diverse audiences, such as medical professionals, mental health professionals, farmers, and others.

 He also often partakes in political debates and lectures for the general public.